The Elder Scrolls: Oblivion

 Work on The Elder Scrolls IV: Oblivion began in 2002, after Morrowind's publication.
 Oblivion was developed by Bethesda Softworks, and the initial Xbox 360 and PC releases were co-published by Bethesda and Take-Two Interactive subsidiary 2K Games.
 Oblivion was released on March 21, 2006.
 The game centers around an event referred to as "The Oblivion Crisis", where portals to the planes of Oblivion open and release hordes of Daedra upon Tamriel.
 Developers working on Oblivion focused on providing a tighter storyline, more developed characters, and to make information in the game world more accessible to players.
 Oblivion features improved AI, improved physics, and improved graphics.
 Bethesda developed and implemented procedural content creation tools in the creation of Oblivion's terrain, leading to landscapes that are more complex and realistic than those of past titles, but had less of a drain on Bethesda's staff.
-Two downloadable expansion packs, Knights of the Nine and The Shivering Isles were released in 2006 and 2007, respectively.
-Knights of the Nine added a questline surrounding the search for a set of Crusader relics, while The Shivering Isles added the eponymous plane to the game.
+Two downloadable expansion packs, Knights of the Nine and Shivering Isles were released in 2006 and 2007, respectively.
+Knights of the Nine added a questline surrounding the search for a set of Crusader relics, while Shivering Isles added the eponymous plane to the game.

+A remaster of Oblivion was revealed and subsequently released on April 22, 2025.